disrpt/sharedtask2023/README.md

 See the README files in individual data directories for more details on each dataset.

-## Surprise language
+## Surprise language(s)

-At the release of the test data, a surprise language dataset will be added!
-We will disclose the language for this future corpus soon, to allow teams to be ready.
+At the release of the test data, surprise language datasets will be added!
+We will disclose the languages for this future corpus soon, to allow teams to be ready.

 ## Submitting a System